-CompanyCam (which integrates with JobNimbus and is a roofing app as well) was specifically designed to help companies like yours take and manage photos extremely easily.
+CompanyCam (which integrates with JobNimbus and is also roofing app) was specifically designed to help companies like yours take and manage photos extremely easily.
 Our job management software helps with three of the four fundamentals we mentioned above: storage, organization, and communication.

 CompanyCam offers unlimited cloud storage to all of our customers.
 With that, you never have to worry about running out of space or paying to upgrade for more.
 But we don’t stop there.
 We also handle the photo uploading automatically.
 That way, you don’t have to worry about sending photos anywhere or spending time manually uploading them.

 When CompanyCam uploads your photos, it automatically tags it with a location and adds it to the right job.
 Since photos are tracked to the job, you’ll never have to dig through a list of folders to find the right one.
 It’s also super easy to go back and see all the photos for a job with our Project Timelines.
 If you need to generate reports, we’ve made that a breeze as well.
 In fact, our customers often tell us that our reports are their favorite feature.